 Submitted by Scott Trefz

-The Canastota Area Association of Churches began their annual Volunteer First Responder Grant Program this week with appeal letters sent to area businesses, civic groups and individuals who have supported the program in the past.
+Though delayed by ongoing COVID-related issues, the Canastota Area Association of Churches began its annual Volunteer First Responder Grant Program this week with appeal letters sent to area businesses, civic groups and individuals who have supported the program in the past.
 These vital grants are an opportunity for Canastota’s four volunteer organizations to acquire needed equipment or “shore-up” program expenses.

-Each group of officers was recently asked about what they did with their funds to get an idea of the impact the program is having.
-This listing illustrates the variety of priorities which these flexible grants allow each company to accomplish:
+Each group of officers was asked about what they did with their funds to get an idea of the impact the program is having.
+This listing illustrates the variety of priorities that these flexible grants allow each company to accomplish:

 The needs of each corps are different as night and day, but the grant money is often the margin of victory accomplishing their goals.
-The Canastota Area Assn. of Churches is proud of the work our men and women rescue responders do and counts it a privilege to help them.
-To assist in their planning this year, the CAAC has announced the 2020 grants will remain increased to $1,000 for each company.
-The Grant checks will be distributed at a special breakfast in early May.
+The Canastota Area Association of Churches is proud of the work our men and women rescue responders do and counts it a privilege to help them.
+To assist in their planning this year, the CAAC has targeted the 2020 grants to be increased to at least $1,500 for each company.
+How the grant checks will be distributed is yet to be determined.